Contents

 role: str

-UpdateUser with all-optional fields works cleanly with model.model_dump(exclude_unset=True) - you only get keys that the caller actually sent, which maps directly to a SQL partial update.
-When your ORM schemas evolve alongside your API models, keeping database migrations in sync becomes critical — our guide on automating migrations with Alembic and SQLAlchemy covers version-controlled schema changes that deploy identically across environments.
+UpdateUser with all-optional fields works cleanly with model.model_dump(exclude_unset=True).
+You only get keys the caller actually sent.
+That maps right to a SQL partial update.
+When your ORM schemas grow alongside your API models, keeping database migrations in sync gets tricky.
+Our guide on automating migrations with Alembic and SQLAlchemy covers version-controlled schema changes that deploy the same way across environments.

-Annotated types like UserId keep validation consistent across schemas without repeating the Field(gt=0) constraint everywhere.
+Annotated types like UserId keep validation consistent across schemas.
+You don’t repeat the Field(gt=0) constraint everywhere.
 Define them once in app/schemas/common.py and import where needed.

 Pin dependency versions in pyproject.toml: